sauliusdainys/docs/README.md

 - Payment and quality of service may differ and need to be managed for each Oracle
 - Changes in each Oracle&#39;s interface may break your application logic

-K2 creates a consistent way to query, compute and join Oracles together via a &quot;data join&quot;.
+K2N establishes a consistent way to query, compute and join data sources together via a &quot;data join&quot;.
 Data join works similar to a shopping cart – put all your data items in one bag &quot;data frame&quot;, check out and pay.
 This makes building applications easy, efficient while dramatically improving quality and accelerating release cycles.

 ## Smart Data Contracts &amp; Quality of Service